-6. Weekly Multiple Choice Quizzes
+Multiple Choice Quizzes

-For ten weeks of the course, there will be a multiple choice quiz consisting of 10 questions.
+For several of the topics covered in this course, there will be a multiple choice quiz consisting of 10 multiple choice questions.
 These questions will be randomly assigned from a larger pool of questions.
 The results will be electronically scored and assessed.
-The quiz will be available for a two week window and once you begin the quiz, you will have 1 hour to complete it.
-The quizzes are scheduled so that you have time to complete them after the chapter has been covered in class.
-There will not be a quiz for Chapters 12 and 21.
-Your mark on the this portion of the course will be based on the results from the best 8 out of the 10 unit quizzes.
+You will be given a window of time in which to complete each of these quizzes, and once you begin the quiz, you will have 1 hour to complete it.
+You may complete each quiz twice if you want, and the best grade will be recorded.
+The quiz will be available from 11AM on the initial date indicated below until 11:59PM on the final date indicated, which is always a Sunday.
+The first week the quiz is available will be the week we are covering the material for a particular chapter, and quiz will be available until the topic is completely covered in the outline.
+Your mark on this portion of the course will be based on the results from the best 4 out of the 5 unit quizzes.
 The dates that each quiz will be available, and the quiz content is listed below: